Back to Blog

 Following Up After An Interview: Phone Call

 Hi <recruiter name>.
 I am <your name>.
 I recently interviewed with <interviewer names> for the position of <role name> at <company name> on <date>.
 I am calling to find out about the next steps in the process and any feedback you may have about my interview performance.
 I have had the chance to learn ABC about <company name> during the interview, and the information makes me even more confident that I'd be an excellent fit for this position.
-Could you please let me know?
 Please feel free to contact me on <phone number> or <email address> for any additional information you may require to make the decision.
 Thanks!

 It is okay if you have already followed up with the company once but haven't heard back.
 Wait for a few more days, or follow up again after a week or two.
 You don't want to seem too pushy when following up, but also express your interest in the role during your follow-ups to stay on top of their mind.